nikramakrishnan/freetype-site/docs/ft2-base_interface.md

 <p>Fonts that have only this bit set must not be modified, embedded or exchanged in any manner without first obtaining permission of the font software copyright owner.</p>
 </td></tr>
 <tr><td class="val" id="ft_fstype_preview_and_print_embedding">FT_FSTYPE_PREVIEW_AND_PRINT_EMBEDDING</td><td class="desc">
 <p>The font may be embedded and temporarily loaded on the remote system.
-Documents containing Preview &amp; Print fonts must be opened &lsquo;read-only&rsquo;; no edits can be applied to the document.</p>
+Documents containing Preview &amp; Print fonts must be opened <code>read-only</code>; no edits can be applied to the document.</p>
 </td></tr>
 <tr><td class="val" id="ft_fstype_editable_embedding">FT_FSTYPE_EDITABLE_EMBEDDING</td><td class="desc">
 <p>The font may be embedded but must only be installed temporarily on other systems.
 In contrast to Preview &amp; Print fonts, documents containing editable fonts may be opened for reading, editing is permitted, and changes may be saved.</p>